the Shape of Things To COme – Folkestone Book Festival 2021

 folkestone book festival beyond folkestone

-Elif Shafak will be talking about her new novel 10 Minutes 38 Seconds in this Strange World, which has been short-listed for the 2019 Booker Prize.
-Both Sean and Liam are excited for more to hear Elif speak and experience her writing.
-They are looking forward to the audience response to branching out into Folkestone and the surrounds, and the addition of musical literary events too.
-They are also already planning next year…
+Elif Shafak spoke about her new novel 10 Minutes 38 Seconds in this Strange World, which was short-listed for the 2019 Booker Prize.
+Both Sean and Liam are excited that more people were able to hear Elif speak and experience her writing.
+Having the audience branch out into Folkestone and the surrounds, and the addition of musical literary events too is shaping their plans for future events…